riconuts/FNF-Troll-Engine-BB/rants/vslice.md

 if I have to update my mods constantly despite no breaking changes being made to my code in the first place because a random hotfix broke something I did not use.
 I'm rightfully gonna be pissed about it.
 Oh and I forgot to mention, they LOVE breaking changes, it could happen between hotfixes, between major updates, it doesn't matter, your mod is not lasting 6 months if you make it for V-Slice.

+The tribalism from people working with V-Slice is also so irritating that I'd not even work with the engine even if it was good.
+Most of them are distasteful of people's choices, completely ignore every issue people have with the engine, and if you try to disclose any issues, they'll brand you as some ungreatful bitch, as if it's distasteful to say why an engine is bad because the small indie developers with 20,000,000 dollars cannot make an engine better than a random dude who lives in brazil making an engine on a gaming laptop with no budget.

+And before you misphrase anything, I am not speaking from 5 days of usage or something, I have sunk so much time into this engine in it's earlier years that I'm still porting mods from it, I've grown so irritated of how the engine works, from the gameplay to the stutters to the many annoying crashes and bugs that come my way, I am never touching it again, for the sake of my mods' gameplay, performance, stability and my own sanity.